Axarva/dotfiles-2.0/README.md

 -    tint2 (Install using package manager, other binary from my fork is provided)
 -    acpi
 -    Museo Sans Font by Adobe (I think it needs some sort of acount, but get it) Or just search for it on the web and get it somewhere
--    ~~Any Nerd Font, Iosevka recommended along with Hurmit.~~ Nerd Fonts now included in folder.[Link](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Iosevka)
+-    ~~Any Nerd Font, Iosevka recommended along with Hurmit.~~ Nerd Fonts now included in folder.
+[Link](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Iosevka)
 -    playerctl
 -    brightnessctl.
 [Link](https://github.com/Hummer12007/brightnessctl)
 -    OpenRC (Wait a sec, yep, remember to edit the powermenu files if you use systemd)